 The Memorial symbolises a link between the Monarch, Australian Federation, the early growth of Canberra and changing social and political attitudes of Australia.
 The relocation from its original location on the land axis to its current site is a significant aspect of the memorial’s history, symbolic of changing Australian attitudes toward Empire, monarchy, war and democracy.
 The Memorial is also valued for its aesthetic characteristics and special association to George V.

-Under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act), all Commonwealth agencies are required to prepare management plans for Commonwealth Heritage Listed places under their management.
-The purpose of this management plan is to identify, protect and manage the heritage values of the King George V Memorial.
-This management plan was prepared in accordance with the heritage management principles and requirements under the EPBC Act.
+Under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act), all Commonwealth agencies are required to prepare management plans for Commonwealth Heritage listed places under their management.
+The purpose of this management plan is to identify, protect and manage the heritage values of King George V Memorial.
+This management plan was prepared in accordance with the Commonwealth Heritage management principles and the requirements under the EPBC Act.

 This management plan was reviewed by the Australian Heritage Council.